codam-coding-college/MLX42/README.md

 1. [Download and build MLX42](#download-and-build---mlx42)

-	In case your system doesn't have [glfw](https://github.com/glfw/glfw) installed cmake will detect this and install it for you.
+In case your system doesn't have [glfw](https://github.com/glfw/glfw) installed cmake will detect this and download it for you.
+You can then run `sudo make install` in the `_deps` directory of glfw.
+If you're using a 42 Computer (MacOS, Linux), ask your favorite sysadmin to install it.
+Same goes for CMake.

+> **Note**: For Codam, GLFW is already installed on the IMacs.

 2. Compile your program with the library:
 	- For: [MacOS](#for-macos)